 What I loved about Krakow, Poland

 Don’t get me wrong, Krakow is a wonderful city.
 While you can’t deny it’s troubled past, what you will also notice is the city’s and the entire country’s resilience.
 Poland has been through hell, but it isn’t there anymore.
-The country doesn’t hide its bruised past, instead it showcases it so others can learn from it, and travesties like the holocaust will hopefully
+The country doesn’t hide its bruised past, instead it showcases it so others can learn from it, and so travesties like the holocaust will hopefully

 never happen again.
 Krakow is a bustling and beautiful city with a vibrant old town that attracts millions of tourists.
 The city has a ton of great eateries, shops, hotels, and museums all with a fairly inexpensive price tag.
-Even the Jewish District is now a lively area with exceptional restaurants, pubs, and lovely, yet understated, synagogues.
+Even the Jewish District is now a lively area with exceptional restaurants, quirky pubs, and lovely, yet understated, synagogues.
 The economy is thriving.

 Of all the places we’ve visited, Krakow is definitely one where I could actually imagine living.
 Perhaps it’s because we lived somewhat like locals while we were there.
 We rented an apartment, went grocery shopping, and ate at “home”.
 We did laundry and watched television.
 I even had to make a quick trip to the shopping mall to buy a new phone charger.
 I felt connected to Poland in a way I haven’t felt connected to another place before.